joyrexus/weather/cmd/wxserve/README.md

 # wxserve

-A simple http server that provides a JSON-encoded response with live weather data for a particular city, specified as the last component of `http://localhost:8080/weather/CITY`.
+A simple http server that provides a JSON-encoded response indicating the current temperature for a particular city.

+The city name should be specified as the last component of `http://localhost:8080/weather/CITY`.
 For example, to get weather data for the city of Nashville, start the server (`go run` in this directory) and try ...

     curl http://localhost:8080/weather/nashville